Jan. 6 committee subpoenas former Justice Dept. lawyer

 WASHINGTON (AP) — The House committee investigating the Jan.
-6 riot at the U.S. Capitol has subpoenaed a former Justice Department lawyer who, documents show, aided Donald Trump’s efforts to challenge the results of the presidential election.
+6 riot at the U.S. Capitol issued a subpoena Wednesday to a former Justice Department lawyer who positioned himself as an ally of President Donald Trump and aided Trump’s efforts to challenge the results of the presidential election.

 The committee on Wednesday said it has demanded documents and testimony from Jeffrey Clark, a former assistant attorney general who lent a sympathetic ear to the president’s baseless claims that the election results were fraudulent.
 Clark clashed with superiors during the tumultuous final weeks of the Trump administration, including during a dramatic White House meeting.